Graeme S. Cumming

 Clements, H.S., and Cumming, G.S.
 (2017).
 Manager strategies and user demands: determinants of cultural ecosystem service bundles on private protected areas.
 Ecosystem Services.

-Cumming, G.S. (in press).
+Cumming, G.S.
+(2017).
 A review of social dilemmas and social-ecological traps in conservation and natural resource management.
 Conservation Letters.

 Henry, D.A.W., and Cumming, G.S.
 (2017).
 Can waterbirds with different movement, dietary and foraging functional traits occupy similar ecological niches?
 Landscape Ecology 32: 265-278.